PhotonicsOpenProjects/ONE-PIX/ONE-PIX_soft/autodoc/doc/api.rst

 Spectrometer Selection
 ------------------------

-The `Spectrometer` class is used to access spectrometer features.
+This class is used to access spectrometer features.

 .. automodule:: SpectrometerBridge
    :members: